NFC Institute of Engineering and Technology

-The NFC Institute of Engineering and Technology Multan (NFCIET) is a public university located in Multan, Punjab, Pakistan.
+The NFC Institute of Engineering and Technology Multan (NFC-IET) is a public university located in Multan, Punjab, Pakistan.

 Overview

 The institute was established in 1985 and initially affiliated with Bahauddin Zakariya University, Multan.
 In 2012, it got its own charter and Malik Akhtar Ali Kalrou is appointed as the first vice-chancellor.

-NFC-IET offers undergraduate and postgraduate programs in various fields of engineering and technology, including Electrical, Mechanical, Chemical, Civil, Computer, and Industrial Engineering.
+NFC-IET offers undergraduate and postgraduate programs in various fields of engineering and technology, including Electrical, Mechanical, Chemical, Civil, Computer, Architecture and Industrial Engineering.